emilylauyw/Udacity-Data-Analyst-Nanodegree_Lessons/Lessons/P4-Practical_Statistics/02-Descriptive-Statistics-PartII.md

 - Data varies: if it is broader, the data varies much more than the other
 - Range: visualize the box plot distance from start to end
 - Interquartile range: distance from the start box to the end box is the
+- 3rd quartile: top part of the box in the box-plot
+- Plot is symmetric: box is square is symmetric; more rectangular is skewed.

 #### Standard Deviation or Variance
 Compare the spread of data to determine which is more spread out.